jagar2/Fall_2023_MEM680T/jupyterbook/syllabus.md

 To maximize the strength that our diversity brings, we center equity, inclusion and belonging, and incorporate an anti-racism approach to our strategic plan, organizational systems, policies, and structures.

-#### Anti-racism
+### Anti-racism

 The active process of identifying and ending racism by changing our organizational systems, policies and structures to redistribute power and resources more equitably among all individuals, both at the personal and systemic levels.

-#### Belonging
+### Belonging

 A sense of psychological safety that affords the ability for each member of the Drexel University community to be their authentic self without fear of judgement, where everyone can perform at their best because they feel accepted, respected, valued and heard.

-#### Equity
+### Equity

 The process by which we aim to achieve fairness through reallocation of University resources and opportunities such that policies, structures, and their implementation work to eliminate historical, systemic disadvantage for the benefit of everyone.
 This requires providing varying levels of support both at the individual and systemic levels.

-#### Inclusion
+### Inclusion

 We adopt [Association of American Colleges and Universities'](https://www.aacu.org/making-excellence-inclusive) definition of inclusion as: The active, intentional, and ongoing engagement with diversity—in the curriculum, in the cocurriculum, and in communities (intellectual, social, cultural, geographical) with which individuals might connect—in ways that increase awareness, content knowledge, cognitive sophistication, and empathic understanding of the complex ways individuals interact within systems and institutions.

-#### Institutional Racism
+### Institutional Racism

 Institutional polices, processes and biased practices that favor white people over Black, Indigenous, and People of Color.

-#### Racism
+### Racism

 Racial prejudice based on unfounded beliefs and irrational fear combined with institutional power.
 This can be at the individual level (conscious and subconscious beliefs and actions that promote racism), the interpersonal level (racist slurs or actions), and systemic level (in institutions).

+---

-### Respect Policy
+## Respect Policy

-#### Respect for My Students
+### Respect for My Students

-* I will come prepared to help you understand the course material and prepare you for quizzes/exams.
+- I will come prepared to help you understand the course material and prepare you for quizzes/exams.
-* Communication is key: I cannot help you if I do not know what is going on.
+- Communication is key: I cannot help you if I do not know what is going on.

-* I am here to help you, this is your time, so let me know what I can do to help you succeed.
+- I am here to help you, this is your time, so let me know what I can do to help you succeed.

-* If there is something that you would like me to do differently, please, let me know.
+- If there is something that you would like me to do differently, please, let me know.
 I am happy to work with you to make class the best it can be.

-#### Respect my time:
+### Respect my time

-* Be on time to class.
+- Be on time to class.
-* Pay attention when I am talking to you.
+- Pay attention when I am talking to you.
-* Come to class prepared by doing the work and going to office hours when you need help.
+- Come to class prepared by doing the work and going to office hours when you need help.

-#### Respect each other:
+### Respect each other

-* Do not be disruptive.
+- Do not be disruptive.
 If you need to take a call or text someone, take it outside.
-* Work with each other to find solutions.
+- Work with each other to find solutions.
 You learn more by helping each other.
-* Allow one another to make mistakes.
+- Allow one another to make mistakes.
 This is an important part of the learning process.
-* Use respectful language when talking with one another.
+- Use respectful language when talking with one another.

+---

-### Tips for Success
+## Tips for Success

-* Be proactive about your success in the course.
+- **Be Proactive**: Adopt a proactive approach to ensure success in the course.
-* Do not procrastinate!
-Begin your assignments and studying early!
-* Attend every class.
-* Ask questions whether it is during class, recitation, office hours, or via email to your instructor.
-* Form a study group!
-Working together will help you and others better understand the course material as you can work through different difficulties and offer each other clarifications on concepts.
-* Do problems!
-Reading through your notes is not enough.
-Seek out new problems and work through them carefully.
-When you are done, check your answer.
-If you are wrong, examine carefully what misunderstanding occurred and how to avoid it in the future.
-If you were correct, examine if there was a faster way, check to see if your solution `flowed` and was easy to read, and think over what concepts/computations were used and what `type` of problem the exercise was.
-* Every time you approach a new concept, carefully think how it could be applied in your own field of study.
-* Carefully check your code when you use any computation device or program.
+- **Avoid Procrastination**: Start your assignments and study sessions ahead of schedule to mitigate time-related stress.
+- **Attend Classes**: Make it a point to maintain 100% attendance for all instructional sessions.
+- **Engage and Ask Questions**: Utilize multiple channels—lectures, recitations, office hours, and email—to ask questions and clear doubts with your instructor.
+- **Form a Study Group**: Collective problem-solving through study groups can offer different perspectives and aid in understanding difficult concepts.
+- **Problem-Solving Exercises**: Reading your notes is not sufficient.
+Engage in problem-solving and review your approach meticulously.
+Categorize the problems to understand different types and approaches.
+- **Application of New Concepts**: Whenever you encounter a new concept, explore its applicability in your specific engineering or AI domain.
+- **Code and Computational Verification**: Implement a thorough verification process when utilizing computational tools or writing code to ensure the accuracy of the output.